Runko: Modern multiphysics toolbox for plasma simulations: Theory

 \subsection{Dimensionless equations}

-Let us now describe the actual dimensionless equations that are solved numerically.
-Similar unit system as in \tristan\ and \tristanmp \citep{buneman1993, spitkovsky2005, Sironi_2013} is used.
-Derivation and more thorough discussion of this unit system is given in the Appendix~\ref{app:units}.
+We now describe the actual dimensionless equations that are solved numerically.
+A unit system similar to that used in \tristan\ and \tristanmp \citep{buneman1993, spitkovsky2005, Sironi_2013} is used.
+The derivation and more thorough discussion of this unit system is given in Appendix~\ref{app:units}.

-Many quantities, like the electromagnetic fields, are defined on a lattice (mesh).
-Discrete location of a point in this case is given as $\vec{x}^{(i,j,k)} \equiv \vec{x}(i,j,k) = (i\Delta x, j \Delta y, k \Delta z)$ where $i,j,k$ are the grid indices and $\Delta x$, $\Delta y$, and $\Delta z$ are the grid point distances in each Cartesian dimension.
+Many quantities, such as the electromagnetic fields, are defined on a lattice (mesh).
+The discrete location of a point in this case is given as $\vec{x}^{(i,j,k)} \equiv \vec{x}(i,j,k) = (i\Delta x, j \Delta y, k \Delta z),$ where $i,j,k$ are the grid indices and $\Delta x$, $\Delta y$, and $\Delta z$ are the grid point distances in each Cartesian dimension.
 Similarly, discretized time is given as $t^n \equiv t(n) = n \Delta t$.
-Cells of the lattice are taken to have a fixed cube geometry, $\Delta x = \Delta y = \Delta z$.
-Courant (or Courant-Friedrichs-Lewy; \citealt{cfl}) number is defined as \be \Cfl = c \frac{ \Delta t }{\Delta x}, \ee representing a maximum numerical velocity of a signal traveling in the grid.
+Cells of the lattice are taken to have a fixed cube geometry: $\Delta x = \Delta y = \Delta z$.
+The Courant (or Courant-Friedrichs-Lewy; \citealt{cfl}) number is defined as \be \Cfl = c \frac{ \Delta t }{\Delta x}, \ee which represents a maximum numerical velocity of a signal traveling on the grid.
 For explicit time integration schemes $\Cfl \leq 1$.